Sharing the Season 2021 list

 Purpose: Dedicated to the relief of suffering of animals, prevention of cruelty to animals and extension of humane education.
 The agency is separate from the county animal control shelter.

-Needs: Foster care and permanent homes for animals; cat food and cat litter for families in financial crisis; wood shavings for pet food bank; dog food; dog houses; volunteers; monetary donations for veterinary costs of sick or injured stray and abandoned animals acquired by the agency as well as rehabilitation of those sick or injured animals; sponsors for spay and neuter surgeries for the “Spay It Forward” campaign.
+Needs: Foster care and permanent homes for animals; cat food and cat litter for families in financial crisis; wood shavings for pet food bank; dog food; dog houses; volunteers; monetary donations for veterinary costs of sick or injured stray and abandoned animals acquired by the agency as well as rehabilitation of those sick or injured animals; sponsors for spay and neuter surgeries.

 P.O.
 Box 201, Salisbury, NC 28145